Note 1:

 Am I allowed to enter after the official closing date?

-Yes, if you pay double entrance fees up to the 31st of January 2023.
+Yes, if you pay double entrance fees up to the 23rd of January 2024.
 No entries will be considered after this date.

 Can I collect the adjudicator’s comments for another person?